35+ Boston Restaurants with Cozy Fireplaces

 64 Seaport Blvd., Boston, 617-303-7300, tuscanbrands.com.

-The W Lounge strikes a balance that can please just about anyone.
-It’s hip but not exclusive, crowded but not cramped, loud but not obnoxious.
+This hotel lounge strikes a balance of hip but not exclusive, crowded but not cramped, loud but not obnoxious.
 We’re also quite partial to their retro-futuristic-looking fireplace.
 Pair it with a plate of duck-fat Parmesan fries, and you’ve got a serious winter escape on your hands.

 100 Stuart St., Boston, 617-261-8700, wboston.com.